k78ma/quartz/content/CS/Problems/Valid Parentheses (LC 20).md

 We use a [[Stacks and Queues|stack]] data structure to do this.
 - Keep track of matching opening and closing brackets using a hashmap.
-- Given an opening bracket, we add it to the stack
+- Given an opening bracket, we add it to the stack.
-- Given a closing bracket, we check whether the top of stack has the correctly matching opening bracket.
+- Given a closing bracket, we check whether the top of stack has the correctly matching opening bracket (and whether the stack exists).
 	- If it is correct, we can pop it from the stack and continue to the next bracket.
 	- If it is incorrect we can return False.